sio/potyarkin.com/content/posts/20220610-pip-install-pelican-theme.md

 All the end users need to do is to add another line mentioning my theme to whichever [file they use][requirements.txt] to create their Pelican venv.

+On developer side we need to create `pelican/themes/themename` folder structure and point poetry at `pelican` for top-level package name.
+All theme files should be placed into `pelican/themes/themename` and one extra `__init__.py` file should be added there to provide `path()` method.
+See [SmallWeb] repository for an example.

 [Pelican]: https://blog.getpelican.com/
 [setuptools]: https://setuptools.pypa.io/en/latest/userguide/index.html
 [installing-themes]: https://docs.getpelican.com/en/3.6.3/pelican-themes.html#installing-themes